A simple weekly chore routine that actually sticks

 Bedrooms, pets, bins, and kitchen help are good candidates for weekly repeats.
 Put them on the same day each week so children can plan around them.

-When a child marks a chore done, a parent approves with a single tap.
+When a child marks a chore done, a parent does a quick check before it counts.
 That small friction catches mistakes without making kids wait days for credit.

 Five minutes on payout day is enough: what went well, what slipped, and whether rewards still feel fair.
 Adjust amounts rarely; adjust clarity often.